julianemailly/RandomDotMotionTask/README.md

 ### What I have learned since

-I have learned a lot about coding experiments (and the expyriment and pygame modules in general), which is a skill that will be definitely useful for me.
+I have learned a lot about coding experiments (and the `expyriment` and `pygame` modules in general) and how to use `git`, which is a skill that will be definitely useful for me.
 I also (re)discovered regular expressions that seem very helpful.
 But the most important in my opinion was the principles of clean code that I will try to use in my scripts from now on.

 ### What I missed in this course

-I feel like there could have been a course dedicated to expyriment, which is not that easy to understand.
+I feel like there could have been a course dedicated to `expyriment`, which is not that easy to understand.
 Also, it might be relevant to divide this course into levels like Datacamp, so that everybody can learn at their own pace.